-Fur Change - a Guide
+Fur Change - A Guide for Appropriate Care

 How long does it take?
 What can be done to speed it up?
 How can you support your dog?

 Fur change is a natural process that happens each autumn and spring.
 The exact point in time depends on daylight and temperatures.
 The whole fur change usually takes four to eight weeks.